BlueBrain/BlueCelluLab/docs/source/dependencies.rst

 ----------

 It's not necessary to fully install Neurodamus to use it with BGLibPy.
-The only required components are
+The only required components are:

 1. the HOC code (lib/hoclib subdir of neurodamus source).
 2. the 'scientific' MOD files (ion channels, synapses, etc.
    This doesn't include the 'technical' MOD files like hdf5 readers)